JordanShore/mcb185_homework/course_improvements.md

 In my opinion, as someone who already learned Python before this class, it is a bit too much for a 3 unit class.
 Especially with the lack of resources.

 You are teaching people useful skills, it's not a GE, it's not a fluff class.
 You actually don't have to overburden people with work.
 People are going to feel like they are behind due to this format, and then always be catching up which makes them not care about the new topics because they are preocuppied.

+This is hyperexacerbated by homework directions not being clear.
+The problem is that when we look things up we don't know if what we are thinking is correct and what can happen is we go in the wrong direction which makes our code wrong.
+When you don't explain what a Kozak Consensus is and what we are looking for, we can end up doing 5 hours of coding that then has to be thrown out because we went on a wild goose chase.
+We are trying to learn to code, that doesn't need to be stacked on top of learning complex biology on our own.

 So how do you lessen the amount of course material so that most people can actually get through the full course without taking any out for those that want it?